-(19EC4016) PATTERN RECOGNITION AND MACHINE LEARNING (Programme Elective -IV)
+(20EC4016) PATTERN RECOGNITION AND MACHINE LEARNING (Programme Elective -IV)

-- 1. To equip students with basic mathematical and statistical techniques commonly used in pattern recognition. - 2.
-To introduce students to a variety of pattern recognition algorithms. - 3.
+- 1. Understand the concept of a pattern and the basic approach to the development of pattern recognition and machine intelligence algorithms - 2.
+To equip students with basic mathematical and statistical techniques commonly used in pattern recognition. - 3.
+To introduce students to a variety of pattern recognition algorithms. - 4.
 Enable students to apply machine learning concepts in real life problems.

 - 1. Able to understand the Bayesian approach to pattern recognition. - 2.
 Able to Understand Linear Models for Regression and Classification. - 3.
 Analyze the performance of neural networks. - 4.
 Able to Understand Linear Discriminant Functions for Machine Learning. - 5.
-Able to Understand Algorithm Independent MachineLearning.
+Able to Understand Algorithm Independent MachineLearning. - 6.
+Design and implement a refined machine learning solution

-Introduction to Pattern Recognition: Problems, Applications, Design Cycle, Learning and Adaptation, Examples, Probability Distributions, Parametric Learning - Maximum Likelihood and Bayesian Decision Theory - Bayes Rule, Discriminant Functions, Loss Functions and Bayesian Error Analysis.
+Introduction to Pattern Recognition: Problems, Applications, Design Cycle, Learning and Adaptation, Examples, Probability Distributions, Parametric Learning - Maximum Likelihood and Bayesian Decision Theory - Bayes Rule, Discriminant Functions, Loss Functions and Bayesian ErrorAnalysis.